Mahmud-cf/Doplac-task-FED/README.md

 ## Features

-- According to their conditions, here only the data from the object is rendered and printed dynamically
+- According to their conditions, here only the data from the object is rendered and printed dynamically.